keplergl/kepler.gl/examples/node-app/README.md

-# Open modal
+# Node/Express

-Example showing how to replace kepler.gl default components using `injectComponents` method.
+This example shows how to embed Kepler.gl in a node/express/webpack application.

 #### 1. Install